Chocorean/authmod/README.md

  - The address email
  - The username of the player
  - The hashed password
- - `true` wether the player is banned
+ - `true` whether the player is banned

 ### Using the database strategy